Publication by Miro about the future of distributed teamwork

-On the surface, cross-functional collaboration is one of those things that seems like a given.
+On the surface, “collaboration with cross-functional stakeholders” is one of those things that seems like a given.
 A no-brainer.
-A sure thing.
-Of course you need to work closely with people from other teams — been there, done that, still doing it on the daily.
+Of course you need to work closely with people from other teams, right?

 But dig a little deeper and you’ll realize that doing cross-functional collaboration effectively requires some serious planning and some compassion, too.